adobe/react-spectrum/rfcs/2020-v3-telemetry.md

 ### Use an existing 3rd party

-We do not want to build a general purpose telemetry system for React (yet).
+We do not want to build a general purpose telemetry system for React.
 That rules out [some](https://github.com/nytimes/react-tracking) projects.

 We do not want to build to a propertatry backend, such as Google Analytics or Adobe Analytics.
 That rules out [others](https://github.com/react-ga/react-ga).

-Because our scope is initially small, it is worth keeping in mind that the code will not initially be much.
-It is not expected to be exposed externally, as and as such, the API will be able to be interated on as more is learned.
+Because our scope is initially small, it is worth keeping in mind that the code will be small.
+It is not expected to be exposed externally, as and as such, the API will be iterated on as more is learned.

 ## Open Questions